Illinois vs. Charlotte NCAA Football Odds, Plays and Insights | October 2, 2021

 Charlotte Stats and Trends

-- This year the 49ers have four turnovers, four fewer than the Fighting Illini have takeaways (8).
+- This season the 49ers have four turnovers, four fewer than the Fighting Illini have takeaways (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.